-The Nordic Commerce Sector wants to see extended liability for the online marketplaces when facilitating the sale of goods to a consumer on the European market and there is no manufacturer, importer or distributor established in the EU that can be held liable.
+The Nordic Commerce Sector wants to see responsibility and liability for the online marketplaces when facilitating the sale of goods to a consumer on the European market and there is no other economic operator (e.g. manufacturer, importer, distributor or seller) established in the EU that can be responsible and held liable.
 The marketplaces should take a more active responsibility to ensure that the EU's rules on product safety, chemicals, consumer rights, price marketing etc. are followed when facilitating the sale of goods from sellers in 3rd countries to consumers in the EU.

-The passive "safe harbor" and "notice-and-takedown" role that has so far been discussed (online marketplaces only have to respond to external complaints and only then take active measures, for example, remove dangerous products), undermines the EU's product safety and consumer rights regulations and distorts competition to the disadvantage of companies in the EU.
+The passive "safe harbor" and "notice-and-takedown" role (online marketplaces in practice only have to respond to external complaints and only then take active measures, for example, remove dangerous products), undermines the EU's product safety and consumer rights regulations and distorts competition to the disadvantage of companies in the EU, cf. above and the legal note on the e-commerce directive attached to this paper.

-Our proposal would be to apply the same, or similar, rules to online marketplaces when facilitating the sale of goods from a producer that is not established in the EU to European consumers, as we currently apply to importers.
-Just like importers they are not the producer of the products and can therefore not be expected to have the same level of responsibility.
-They do, however, make large profits on facilitating the entry of foreign products to the European market and should therefore also share the responsibility.
+Our proposal would be to apply the same, or similar, rules to online marketplaces when facilitating the sale of goods from a manufacturer/supplier that is not established in the EU to European consumers, as we currently apply to importers.
+Just like importers, online marketplaces are not the manufacturer of the products and can therefore not be expected to have the same level of liability or responsibility.
+They do, however, make large profits on facilitating the entry of foreign products to the European market and should therefore also have legislated responsibility and liability.
+For our more specific legal suggestion on how to proceed we refer to the legal note.

-Below in Annex I is the list of obligations that importers need to comply with, in accordance with Decision 768/2008 that establishes a common framework for the marketing of products on the Single Market - as well as the harmonized product legislation that has since been adopted in line with Decision 768/2008.
-In addition, the General Product Safety Directive prescribes a horizontal rule for all products, that producers (including importers) may only place safe products on the Union market.
-In Annex II, there is a list of the obligations for producers (including importers) and distributors under the General Product Safety Directive.
-We see no compelling reason why online marketplaces could not fulfill the obligations under harmonized product legislation (i.e. lex specialis for e.g. toys, chemicals etc.) that stems from the obligations under Decision 768/2008 and the horizontal safety requirements under the General Product Safety Directive.
+Below in Annex I is an example of obligations that importers need to comply with, in accordance with Decision 768/2008 that establishes a common framework for the marketing of products on the Single Market - as well as the harmonized product legislation that has since been adopted in line with Decision 768/2008.

+In addition, the General Product Safety Directive prescribes a rule for all products, that manufactures (including importers) may only place safe products on the Union market.
+In Annex II, there is a list of the obligations for manufactures (including importers) and distributors under the General Product Safety Directive.
+We see no compelling reason why online marketplaces could not fulfill the obligations under harmonized product legislation (i.e. lex specialis for e.g. toys, cosmetics, chemicals etc.) that stems from the obligations under Decision 768/2008 and the safety requirements under the General Product Safety Directive.

 Additionally, we would add that online marketplace should ensure the payment of fees for collection and recycling of used products.
 From our point of view none of these obligations are so intrusive that they would seriously jeopardize the platform economy.
-They would however increase consumer safety and help re-balance the playing field.

-B. Liability for consumer rights and information
+Liability for consumer rights and information